abhishek123mojumdar/React-101/Readme-react-101-notes.md

 It is a fully featured client and server side library for react which helps with routing For this we would require to use react router dom
 Yo use react router we need to wrap out entire application with browser router which is a component provided by react

+# Redux

+Redux help us to do some state management in our application.
+Redux is jutst not only for react , but its is a JS state management library .
+Its helps to manage the state in any JS application we want